-Accounting for the sale of equipment subject to operating leases counterparty.
+We have historically sold pools of equipment subject to operating leases to third party finance companies (the counterparty) or through structured financings with third parties and recorded the transaction as a sale at the time the equipment is accepted by the counterparty.
 These transactions increased equipment sale revenue, primarily in Latin America, in 2000 and 1999 by \$148 and \$400, respectively.
 Upon additional review of the terms and conditions of these contracts, we determined that the form of the transactions at inception included retained ownership risk provisions or other contingencies that precluded these transactions from meeting the criteria for sale treatment under the provisions of SFAS No. 13.
 The form of these transactions notwithstanding, these risk of loss or contingency provisions have resulted in only minor impacts on our operating results.
 These transactions have however been restated and recorded as operating leases in our consolidated financial statements.
 As a consequence, we have recognized additional revenue of \$40 and \$100 during the three and six months ended June 30, 2001, respectively, which represents the impact of changing the classification of previously recorded sales-type leases to operating leases.
-Additionally, for transactions in which cash proceeds were received up-front, we have recorded these proceeds as secured borrowings.
-The remaining balance of these borrowings aggregated \$47 at June 30, 2002.
+Additionally, for transactions in which cash proceeds were received up-front, we have recorded these proceeds as